Most frequent questions and answers

 Some appraisals can be performed while you wait.
 Most appraisals take 1-2 days.

-The appraisal value is not an offer at which we will purchase the item.
+No, the appraisal value is not an offer at which we will purchase the item.

 We provide a reasonable estimate of the replacement value of an item in an appraisal.
 Some people mistakenly believe that if they insure their jewelry for a higher value, they will get a higher insurance settlement if their item is lost or stolen.

 In fact, this is rarely the case.
 While a higher appraised value will usually mean you pay higher insurance premiums for coverage, the insurance company will not generally pay the appraised value to a policyholder.
 They will instead pay the replacement value of the item, regardless of how high the item is appraised.
-You should consult your insurance policy or insurance agent for details about your specific policy.
+Consult your insurance policy or insurance agent for details about your specific policy.

 There are a number of factors that affect how often an item should be appraised.
 Several factors include the item’s condition over time and current market prices for precious metals and gems.